MataGaming/vitrina-legacy/readme.md

+> This is a fork of the last non-paid version incase the original repo is removed at a later date

 > Note:
 >
 > This is the code for the legacy version.
 You can still submit issues here, I will read them.